Reducing Underuse and Overuse in Healthcare

 Over the past decades, medical research has produced tremendous advances in diagnosis, prevention, treatment, and follow-up of disease, resulting in the development of many evidence-based practices.
 Yet their use has remained low for decades or has been declining (the underuse gap).
 In contrast, the use of low-value, ineffective or harmful practices is increasing (the overuse gap).
 Eviva Partners was founded to address these care gaps by improving medical decision-making.

-Our foundational hypothesis is that some patients and providers experience unmet evidence needs (UENs)—areas where existing evidence may be extensive but not easily accessible, or where specific questions have not yet been studied directly.
+Our foundational hypothesis is that some patients and providers have unanswered questions - unmet evidence needs (UENs)—areas where existing evidence may be extensive but not easily accessible, or where specific questions have not yet been studied directly.

 We recognise that for many interventions, including vaccines, large bodies of evidence already demonstrate strong safety and effectiveness; however, specific concerns sometimes arise around particular sub-questions that warrant clearer communication or targeted investigation.
 Through both evidence synthesis and, where appropriate, new research, Eviva aims to bridge these gaps to support better, evidence-informed decisions.